Social Blog AI in Software Testing

 AI software testing uses automated software testing tools to leverage AI (machine learning) to produce better results.
 By incorporating AI into automated testing tools, teams will be able to overcome many of the traditional challenges of automated software testing.

-As AI continues to permeate our world, it is becoming more and more critical to validate that these types of systems are functional, safe, secure, performant, available, and resilient.
+As AI continues to permeate our world, it is becoming clear to me that validating the functionality, safety, security, performance, and resiliency of AI software systems is more critical than ever.
 In other words, AI needs testing.

-On the bright side, researchers and practitioners are recognizing the potential for AI and ML to bridge the gap between human and machine-driven testing capabilities.
+Researchers and practitioners are recognizing the potential for AI and ML to bridge the gap between human and machine-driven testing capabilities.
 As a result, several organizations are developing AI-powered automated testing tools.
+But there is still work to be done.

 Since 2014, there has been a spike in the number of vendors offering AI-driven test automation services.
 The majority of these tool vendors are start-up companies targeting system-level testing of mobile applications, and the subject is generating some much-needed buzz in the industry.